 “The Master Sommelier Diploma Examination is extremely demanding.
 We applaud the efforts of all candidates who sat this fair and rigorous examination,” Broglie said.
 “Today we celebrate the success of these seven new Master Sommeliers and continue our commitment to mentor all candidates on their path to success as we chart the course for current and future Master Sommeliers worldwide.”

 The Court of Master Sommeliers sets the global standard of excellence for beverage service within the hospitality industry with integrity, exemplary knowledge, and humility.

 The Court was established in England in 1977 to encourage improved standards of beverage knowledge and service in hotels and restaurants.
 The first Master Sommelier Diploma Exam to be held in the United States was in 1987.
 The title Master Sommelier marks the highest recognition of wine and spirits knowledge, beverage service abilities, and professionalism in the hospitality trade.
 Education was then, and remains today, the Court’s charter.

 There are four stages involved in attaining the top qualifications of Master Sommelier: 1) Introductory Sommelier Examination; 2) Certified Sommelier Examination; 3) Advanced Sommelier Examination and 4) Master Sommelier Diploma Examination.
 There are 172 professionals who have earned the title of Master Sommelier as part of the Americas chapter since the organization’s inception.
 Of those, 144 are men and 28 are women.
-Two hundred and sixty-two professionals worldwide have received the title of Master Sommelier since the first Master Sommelier Diploma Exam.
+Two hundred and sixty-nine professionals worldwide have received the title of Master Sommelier since the first Master Sommelier Diploma Exam.
 For more information, please visit www.mastersommeliers.org.